yantrajs/yantra/README.md

 Clr type exported to JavaScript will first find if method with a single parameter with `Arguments` struct with `in` modifier is present.
 If it has, it will call this method directly without any translation.

-Otherwise, YantrJS will try to find best possible match after calling `ConvertTo` on each of arguments, this may be slow if there are many methods with same name.
+Otherwise, YantraJS will try to find best possible match after calling `ConvertTo` on each of arguments, this may be slow if there are many methods with same name.

 Ideally, a single method and single constructor would be the best candidate to write CSX module.